-Shirley Yeh in Cleveland
+Shirley Yeh is living abroad in Cleveland (USA).

 I am a Girl Gone International because…

 I am a dedicated and focused individual who is committed to traveling the world and making great memories with others around the globe.
 I was born and raised in Ohio but spent the last six years teaching ESL in Germany, Costa Rica, and the bulk in South Korea.
 I discovered GGI in South Korea and was able to meet an array of amazing people.
 I would like to contribute and keep being a part of this wonderful community.

 Where do you live or where are you right now and why?

 Since my last contract did not pan out well in Jeddah, Saudi Arabia I came back home to Cleveland to get some things in order.
 I attended a few education classes and now am in training to be a fully licensed teacher in the US.

 Even though our group may not be the largest we are starting to get a close knit group community of women who are open, full of suggestions, and want to help each other out.
 It is a mix of members who all come from different places and are at different stages in their lives.
 Through our events we essentially are creating great friendships where we can be there for one another, whether it is by giving emotional support or great tips.

 How has GGI affected or impacted your life or the lives of others?